-Through the Community Research Fund Program, the Oligodendroglioma Research Fund supports promising research specifically targeted at creating new treatments for oligodendroglioma (oligo) while leveraging our scientific expertise and proven processes.
+Through the Community Research Fund Program, the Oligodendroglioma Research Fund supports promising research specifically targeted at creating new treatments for oligodendroglioma and improving patients’ lives.

 The Oligo Advisory Council performs a rigorous review of each grant application to select the projects that best meet the needs of the current oligo research landscape.
 Recipients receive a restricted grant of $300,000 over two years to fund their projects.
 Oligo Research Fund grant recipients are:

 David Louis, MD, Harvard Medical School, Massachusetts General Hospital